netgen/local-development-setup/varnish/README.md

 Since `Varnish` is not widely available in all necessary versions, here you will compile it from downloaded source.

-Download the required `Varnish` source from GitHub to you home directory:
+Download the required `Varnish` source from GitHub to your home directory:

 ```console
 cd ~